sudosoph/docs/content/how-to/varnish-cache/configure-varnish-cache-to-process-esi-directives-in-json-responses.md

 ---
-title: Configure Varnish Cache to Process ESI Directives in JSON responses
+title: Process ESI Directives in JSON responses
 ---

 If you use Varnish Cache for Content composition using Edge Side Includes you may need to configure Varnish Cache to process ESI directives in files that don't look like XML.